Gemma Grainger

-Gemma Grainger (born 17 July 1982) is an English football manager and current head coach of the Norway women's national team.
-At the UEFA Women's EURO 2025, she became the first English manager — male or female — to win all three group matches at a debut European Championship.
+Gemma Grainger (born 17 July 1982) is an English football manager and current head coach of the Norway women's national football team.
+At the UEFA Women's Euro 2025, she became the first English manager — male or female — whose teams won all three group matches at a debut European Championship.
 Under her leadership, Norway recorded their best tournament start since 1998 and reached the knockout stage for the first time since 2013.

-Previously, Grainger managed the Wales national team (2021–2024), guiding them to their first-ever World Cup play-off and earning praise for transforming the team’s professionalism and playing identity.
-Earlier in her career, she coached across multiple England women’s development teams, working at two World Cups and four UEFA youth finals, and she holds a UEFA Pro Licence.
+Previously, Grainger managed the Wales women's national football team (2021–2024), guiding them to their first World Cup play-off.
+Earlier in her career, she coached across several England women's development teams, working at two World Cups and four UEFA youth finals, and she holds a UEFA Pro Licence.

 Managerial career

 Early club career

 Grainger began her managerial career in 2010 with Leeds United, competing in the FA Women's Premier League.
-Taking charge during a transitional period for the club, she gained valuable early experience in senior management before moving on in early 2011.
+She took charge during a transitional period for the club, and left in 2011.

 She subsequently managed Middlesbrough during the 2012–13 Northern Combination season, guiding the team to a top-four finish and helping to professionalise structures within the club.
 During this time, she also began coaching for Middlesbrough Football in the Community, where she worked with youth players across Teesside.